-Resolution 154 (WRC-12) calls to study possible technical and regulatory measures in some countries in Region 1 to support the existing and future FSS earth stations in the 3 400-4 200 MHz band used for satellite communications related to safe operation of aircraft and reliable distribution of meteorological information.
+Resolution 154 (WRC-12) calls to study possible technical and regulatory measures in some countries in Region 1 to support the existing and future FSS earth stations in the frequency band 3 400-4 200 MHz used for satellite communications related to safe operation of aircraft and reliable distribution of meteorological information.

 Ensuring the availability of the 3 400-4 200 MHz frequency band for the distribution of meteorological data via satellites is an important issue for the whole meteorological community and should be followed and supported in the framework of WMO.

-ITU-R studies indicate that Resolution 154 (WRC-12) could be modified, calling for relevant administrations in Region 1 to use special care in the coordination, assignment, and management of frequencies taking into consideration the potential impact on FSS earth stations used for satellite communications related to safe operation of aircraft and reliable distribution of meteorological information in the band 3 400-4 200 MHz.
+ITU-R studies show a potential for interference from IMT and broadband wireless access stations into FSS earth stations at distances of up to several hundred kilometers.
+It is proposed to modify Resolution 154 (WRC-12) calling for relevant administrations in Region 1 to use special care in the coordination, assignment, and management of frequencies taking into consideration the potential impact on FSS earth stations used for satellite communications related to safe operation of aircraft and reliable distribution of meteorological information in the frequency band 3 400-4 200 MHz.

 WMO Position:

-WMO states its requirement to maintain relevant fixed-satellite service capacity and availability in the 3 400-4 200 MHz frequency band.
-WMO supports technical and regulatory actions to protect the FSS operations in the band 3 400-4 200 MHz for the dissemination of meteorological data in Region 1 and would support a revision of Resolution 154 (WRC-12) calling for relevant administrations in Region 1 to use special care in the coordination, assignment, and management of frequencies.
+WMO highlights its requirement to maintain relevant fixed-satellite service capacity and availability in the 3 400-4 200 MHz frequency band.
+WMO supports technical and regulatory actions to protect the FSS operations in the band 3 400-4 200 MHz for the dissemination of meteorological data in Region 1 and supports a revision of Resolution 154 (WRC-12) calling for relevant administrations in Region 1 to use special care in the coordination, assignment, and management of frequencies as described in Draft CPM Report.

+3.10 Agenda item 9.1.8

+“Consider and approve the Report of the Director on the ITU-R activities on regulatory aspects for nano-and picosatellites”.

+WMO Position:

+Regulations for nano- and picosatellites shall not impact on the operation of EESS and MetSat satellite systems.
+To this respect nano- and picosatellite systems shall follow the same advanced publication, coordination and notification processes as other satellite systems and thus not be given advantage over other satellite systems.

-3.10 Agenda item 10
+3.11 Agenda item 10

 “to recommend to the Council items for inclusion in the Agenda for the next WRC, and to give its views on the preliminary agenda for the subsequent conference and on possible agenda items for future conferences, in accordance with Article 7 of the Convention, (Resolution 808 (WRC-12)).”

-WMO will provide possible Agenda items, as appropriate, and its position on other proposals in time for WRC-15.3.11 Other WRC-15 Agenda items that may have an impact on WMO interests
+WMO will provide possible agenda items, as appropriate, and its position on other proposals in time for WRC-15.

+At the current stage WMO support the following proposals for the future WRC agenda:

+to consider the upgrade of the secondary allocation to the meteorological satellite (space-to-Earth) service in the frequency band 460-470 MHz to a primary status while ensuring the protection of the existing primary services in this frequency band and review RR No. 5.289;

+to consider a possible allocation to the Earth exploration-satellite (active) service for radar sounders in the frequency range of 40-50 MHz.

+Considering information provided by the regional telecommunication organizations the future WRC agenda may include agenda item on the following issues that may have a negative effect on development and operation of meteorological systems and applications:

+to consider additional spectrum allocations to the mobile service on a primary basis for RLANs in the 5 350-5 470 MHz frequency range;

+to consider identification of spectrum for IMT applications in the mobile service above 6 GHz.

+3.12 Other WRC-15 agenda items that may have an impact on WMO interests